DataRaul/retail-ecommerce_customer-voice-sales-and-behaviour-prediction/README.md

 # retail-ecommerce_customer-voice-sales-and-behaviour-prediction

+### **Scope:**
+Contry wide e-commerce company data exploration for fast MVP prototyping with the goal of presenting a business case for the company and posible unfolding scenarios within 1 year horizon.

 ### **Preface:**
 This is a project MVP (minimum viable product) for sales and consumer behavior analysis and follow-up.
 Featuring full automation of customer voice analysis using NLP (Natural Language Processing) and customer segmentation through unsupervised learning.
 And for this purpose I have used the anonymized data of a retail e-commerce company similar to Ebay.